phirippu/instrument-simulation/README.md

 ## Limitations

-It is impossible to pack data from several runs into a single ROOT file.
+Packaging data from several runs into a single ROOT file is impossible.
-Worker threads are destroyed each time a run ends, and unless there is an external a non-Geant4 tool that opens, appends, and closes the ROOT file (which is ridiculous), the data of the worker thread is lost.
+Worker threads are destroyed each time a run ends, and unless there is an external non-Geant4 tool that opens, appends, and closes the ROOT file (which is ridiculous), the data of the worker thread is lost.

-It is impossible to run more than 2^31 - 1 particles in a single run.
+Using more than 2^31 - 1 = 2147483647 particles in a single run is impossible.
 This limitation is not a priority in Geant4 development.